Prime Minister congratulates citizens, delivers US president’s well wishes

 Prime Minister read US President’s message

-President Obama pointed out the United States enjoys a close friendship rooted in our deep respect for democratic principles and individual freedoms.
+In his statement, President Obama pointed out the United States, “enjoys a close friendship rooted in our deep respect for democratic principles and individual freedoms.”

 “The United States shares your commitment to inclusive and sustainable growth, and is proud to partner with you to empower youth, eradicate devastating diseases, and promote clean energy,” President Obama’s statement said.
 “We value your leadership in the fight against narcotics trafficking, and look forward to building on the progress that we have made through the Caribbean Basin Security Initiative.”

 The Prime Minister recognized sporting heroes who “made us proud at the Olympics.
 We are especially proud of the performance of our special Olympians in recent competitions and other Olympians that keep the flag of one of the smallest countries in the world, flying high.
-We commend our footballers on their recent standing in FIFA.
+We commend our footballers on their recent standing in the Fédération Internationale de Football Association (FIFA).
 They are number two in the Caribbean and 77th worldwide.
 I am advised their best ever ranking.”